GPU overview and brief history.

 outputs carefully before undertaking long simultions.

 installation.
-Please report successes and failures to the amber mailing
+Please report successes and failures to the Amber mailing

 list, so that your experience helps others.